Here are 10 things to consider as you weigh potential tax moves between now and the end of the year.

 Effective planning requires that you have a good understanding of your current tax situation, as well as a reasonable estimate of how your circumstances might change next year.
 There’s a real opportunity for tax savings if you’ll be paying taxes at a lower rate in one year than in the other.
 However, the window for most tax-saving moves closes on December 31, so don’t procrastinate.

 If you’re subject to the alternative minimum tax (AMT), traditional year-end maneuvers such as deferring income and accelerating deductions can have a negative effect.
 Essentially a separate federal income tax system with its own rates and rules, the AMT effectively disallows a number of itemized deductions.
-For example, if you’re subject to the AMT in 2018, prepaying 2019 state and local taxes probably won’t help your 2018 tax situation, but could hurt your 2019 bottom line.
-Taking the time to determine whether you may be subject to the AMT before you make any year-end moves could help save you from making a costly mistake.
+For example, if you’re subject to the AMT in 2019, prepaying 2020 state and local taxes probably won’t help your 2019 tax situation, but could hurt your 2020 bottom line.
+Taking the time to determine whether you may be subject to the AMT before you make any year-end moves could help you avoid a costly mistake.

 Once you reach age 70½, you generally must start taking required minimum distributions (RMDs) from traditional IRAs and employer-sponsored retirement plans (an exception may apply if you’re still working for the employer sponsoring the plan).
 Take any distributions by the date required — the end of the year for most individuals.
 The penalty for failing to do so is substantial: 50% of any amount that you failed to distribute as required.